ispringtech/kubexit/README.md

 Logging:
 - `KUBEXIT_VERBOSE_LEVEL` - Set logger verbose level.
 If more than 0 all collected logs printed to stdout
-- `KUBEXIT_INSTANT_LOGGING` - Makes each event-trace log their events immediately with trace log level
+- `KUBEXIT_INSTANT_LOGGING` - Makes each event-trace log their events immediately with trace log level.
+Set to `1` or `true` to enable feature.
+This is a boolean variable parsed by golang `strconv.ParseBool`

 ## Logging